South African Class 15F 4-8-2

 The South African Railways Class 15F 4-8-2 of 1938 is a steam locomotive.

 The Class 15F was the most numerous steam locomotive class in South African Railways service.
 Between 1938 and 1948, 255 of these locomotives with a 4-8-2 Mountain type wheel arrangement entered service.

 Manufacturers

 The Class 15F 4-8-2 Mountain type steam locomotive was designed by W.A.J.
-Day, Chief Mechanical Engineer (CME) of the South African Railways (SAR) from 1936 to 1939, based on the design of the Class 15E by his predecessor, A.G.
-Watson, and later modified again by his successor, M.M.
+Day, Chief Mechanical Engineer (CME) of the South African Railways (SAR) from 1936 to 1939, based on the design of the Class 15E by his predecessor, Allan Griffiths Watson, and later modified again by his successor, M.M.
 Loubser.
-It was built in five batches by four locomotive manufacturers in Germany and the United Kingdom over a period of ten years spanning the Second World War.
+It was built in five batches by four locomotive manufacturers in Germany and the United Kingdom over a period of ten years spanning World War II.